larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 _How many of the proteins in the network are ion channels (IC) or GPCRs?_

-There are many kinases in the network.
+There are a few kinases in the network.
 We can avoid counting them manually by creating a selection filter in the **Filter** tab (located underneath **Style**).
 Click the **ᐩ** button and choose **Column filter** from the drop-down menu.
 Then, find and select the attribute **(T) Node: family**.
 Write **kinase** in the text field to select all nodes with this annotation.
 Note that the current selection criterium is set to **contains**, but you can change it other values, such as **is** or **doesn't contain**.

 _How many kinases are in the network?_

 ### 2.3 Inspect subcellular localization data

-The stringApp automatically retrieves information about in which compartments the proteins are located from the [COMPARTMENTS](https://compartments.jensenlab.org/) database, which we will take a look at first to better understand the data.
+The stringApp automatically retrieves information about compartments, in which the proteins are located, from the [COMPARTMENTS](https://compartments.jensenlab.org/) database.
+We will take a look at it first to better understand the data.

 Go to [COMPARTMENTS](https://compartments.jensenlab.org/) and enter **HNF1A** into the search box.
 The resulting page will show all matches for the query HNF1A.
 After selecting the human gene, you will see a schematic of where in the cell it is located and below it tables containing the specific lines of evidence that contribute to the overall score.